-Tom has covered numerous congressional and senatorial races, presidential campaigns and national political conventions over the course of more than 15 years in the newspaper business.
-He has interviewed White House candidates one-on-one, and appeared on statewide television to discuss public policy.
+Tom covered numerous congressional and senatorial races, presidential campaigns and national political conventions over the course of more than 15 years in the newspaper business.
+He interviewed White House candidates one-on-one, and appeared on statewide television to discuss public policy.

 He has won several statewide and national journalism awards for investigative, spot news and enterprise reporting.
 He was among a team of reporters who shared the 2006 Taylor Family Award for Fairness in Newspapers from The Nieman Foundation at Harvard University, beating out The New York Times and The Plain Dealer of Cleveland.

 But the real highlights of Tom's career have been references to his work by two of his heroes in journalism, The Washington Post's Dan Froomkin, who writes the paper's White House Watch, and Slate.com uberblogger Dave Weigel.